 Understand the phases of a project lifecycle and know how to approach a predictive project versus an adaptive project.

 Learn how to quickly identify project boundaries using the W questions.

-In-Frame/Out-of-Frame is a technique for clarifying project boundaries by list both the activities and deliverables that are in scope for the project and listing the activities that are not required as part of the project.
+In-Frame/Out-of-Frame is a technique for clarifying project boundaries by listing the activities and deliverables that are in scope for the project as well as the activities that are not required as part of the project.

 Learn how to identify project tasks and activities using the deliverables deployment technique.

 Task Descriptions are the statements of scope for each of the project activities.
 They are written in the format of “action – completion point.”

 Understand when and how to use a milestone schedule on a project.
 Learn how to create a milestone schedule.

 Understand when and how to use a Gantt chart on a project.
 Learn how to create a Gantt chart.